 “We are incredibly grateful for the support of The Wolfson Foundation, The Arts Council’s Designation Scheme and the RAMM Development Trust, without whom this refurbishment would not have been possible.”

-The museum has a programme of events to celebrate the reopening.
+The museum created a programme of events to celebrate the reopening, which included:

-Discovering Worlds: Family-friendly Africa displays and behind-the-scenes tour – Sat 23 Jun, 2 to 3.30pm, free but ticketed
+Discovering Worlds: Family-friendly Africa displays and behind-the-scenes tour – Sat 23 Jun

-Conference: representing Africa in British museums – Fri 8 Jun, 10.15am to 5pm, free but ticketed
+Conference: representing Africa in British museums – Fri 8 Jun

 Redisplay of Asian collections